(415) 751-2535 • emanuelsf.org

 (415) 346-1720 • sherithisrael.org

-Recently completing a retrofit, the historic Reform Congregation Sherith Israel, founded in 1851 amid the Gold Rush, calls itself a modern congregation in a classic home.
-Make a trip to see this lovely structure’s architectural splendor and stay to enjoy the services.
-It offers a broad range of classes for people eager to learn about Judaism, including a model volunteer program to feed the homeless and infirm, a thriving social action program, and a spiritual home for interfaith families.
+Members at Congregation Sherith Israel were clear — for this year’s High Holidays they wanted a sense of being in their gorgeous domed sanctuary.
+To accomplish that, the temple hired a video crew to record music and prayers in the space ahead of time.
+The historic Reform Congregation Sherith Israel, like Emanu-El founded during the Gold Rush, calls itself a modern congregation in a classic home.
+Offering a number of classes for people eager to learn about Judaism, including a model volunteer program to feed the homeless and infirm, a thriving social action program, and a spiritual home for interfaith families.

 Congregation Beth Am